What is lap band surgery?

 Lap band surgery is used to help someone lose weight.
-It involves putting a ring around the top part of your stomach.
-The ring slows the entry of food to the main part of your stomach and you'll feel full after eating only a small amount of food.
+It involves putting a ring around the top part of the stomach.
+The ring slows the entry of food to the main part of the stomach and the person feels full after eating only a small amount of food.

 What is a lap band?